 By looking at the FScore values for each individual class, we found that for most of the classes \mathcal{I}1 can produce clusters with similar quality as UPGMA.
 However, \mathcal{I}1 performed poorly for a few large classes.
 For those classes, \mathcal{I}1 prefers to first merge in a loose subcluster of a different class, before it merges a tight subcluster of the same class.
-This happens even if the subcluster of the same class has higher cross similarity than the subcluster of the different class.
+This happens even if the subcluster of the different class.
 This observation can be explained by the fact that \mathcal{I}1 tends to merge loose clusters first, which is shown in the rest of this section.